eonist/eonist.github.io/_posts/2019-12-21-Concurrent-perform.md

             subTotal += 1
         }
     }
-    syncQueue.sync { // needed when accessing a variable from many threads total += subTotal
+    syncQueue.sync { // Needed when accessing a variable from many threads total += subTotal
     }
 }
 print(total)
 ```